SysKitTeam/docs-point/releases/cloud/point-2023-11-30-release-note.md

 * **Improved and optimized the Site Metrics report** when showing larger sites.

+* **Fixed an issue** where giving reconsent permissions for Syskit Point couldn't be successfully completed.

-* **Fixed an issue** where some values would stay cached even after being removed from the database.
+* **Fixed an issue** where the Reconsent banner would appear even though the reconsent was already provided.

 * **Fixed an issue** where hard deleted groups still provided membership information, seemingly giving permissions to users who were no longer members.

-* **Fixed a bug** that prevented Yammer sites from being included in Lifecycle Management when using only dynamic targeting selection.
+* **Fixed a bug** that prevented Yammer sites from being included in Lifecycle Management when selecting All under Monitoring Activity.

 * **Fixed a bug** where creating a SharePoint site provisioning request resulted in an error.

 * **Fixed an issue** where collaborators could see information about the storage of the entire tenant and the 3 biggest sites.
   * Collaborators can only see the storage of the workspaces they are in charge of.

-* **Fixed a bug** which caused no information to be shown when trying to generate a Teams with Private Channels report.
+* **Fixed a bug** which caused no information to be shown when Syskit Point Admins tried to generate a Teams with Private Channels report.

+* **Fixed a bug** that caused miscalculations to be shown in the Lifecycle Management column on the Inactive Workspaces report.

 * **Fixed a bug** where occasionally there would be a request timeout and slowdown for auto-discover, resulting in emails being sent stating auto-discover had failed.